smirnovalnik/ulog/README.md

 ## Examples of output

-With timpestamp, level and tag:
+With timestamp, level and tag:

 ```bash
 2023/06/25 08:51:59.000 [      tag1] DEBUG example debug message 1